Anyline/anyline-ocr-examples-ios/README.md

 * AssetsLibrary.framework

 After adding the libraries, it should look like this (notice the AnylineResources bundle, if its not in Copy Bundle Resources add it):

 ![Link Frameworks](/images/LinkFrameworks.png)

 ### 3. Linker Flags

-> This changed from -ObjC to -all_load in Anyline SDK Version 3.6.

-In your project inspector switch to the Build Settings tab and search for Other Linker Flags.
-Select Other - Other Linker Flags and add -all_load.
+In your project inspector, switch to the **Build Settings** tab and search for **Other Linker Flags**.
+Select Other - Other Linker Flags and add `-ObjC`.
 This flag causes the linker to load every object file in the library that defines an Objective-C class or category.

 ![Linker Flags](/images/LinkerFlags.jpg)

 #### 3.1 Bitcode